umee-network/umee/docs/architecture/ADR-005-liquidation.md

 - New message type `MsgLiquidate` is created
 - New per-token parameter `LiquidationIncentive` will be created to determine liquidation incentives
+- New per-token parameter `LiquidationThreshold` similar to `CollateralWeight` will be created
 - New global parameters `MinimumCloseFactor` and `CompleteLiquidationThreshold` will be created for close factors

 ## References